 If you sustained car accident-related injuries caused by another driver’s negligence, you can file a claim for the damages you suffered.
 However, you should keep in mind that many factors influence the settlement amount you receive.
 Working with an experienced personal injury lawyer can help you get the compensation you deserve.

-What is the Average Settlement for Car Accident Back and Neck Injuries?
+What Is the Average Settlement for Car Accident Back and Neck Injury?

 Injuries sustained during a car accident vary greatly from one person to another, which means there is no true average for all the settlements or judgments.
 The key factors that determine the amount of settlement you will receive include the severity of your injuries, the medical treatment you need to recover, the amount lost in wages resulting in a higher settlement offer, and other factors.
 However, based on past settlements, the following is a simple guide on what you should expect: